Music of California

 In the United States, California is commonly associated with the film, music, and arts industries; there are numerous world-famous Californian musicians.
 New genres of music, such as surf rock and third wave ska, have their origins in California.

-Official symbols
+Official state symbols

 The official state song of California is "I Love You, California", written by F. B. Silverwood and composed by Alfred F. Frankenstein of the Los Angeles Symphony Orchestra.
 It was designated the state song in 1951.
 Other songs, including "California, Here I Come", have also been candidates for additional state songs since 1951, but in 1988 the official standing of "I Love You, California" was confirmed.

 California also has an official fife and drum band, the California Consolidated Drum Band, which was so designated in 1997.

 The state's official folk dance is the square dance, which has been found in California since at least the Gold Rush.

 Indigenous music

 Many groups of Indigenous peoples of California lived and continue to live within the current geographic boundaries of California, before and since colonization by Europe.

 In the late 19th century, American Indian music began to be incorporated by classical composers throughout the country, known as the Indianist movement.
 In San Francisco, Carlos Troyer published compositions like Apache Chief Geronimo's Own Medicine song, with a piano accompaniment by Troyer.